open-telemetry/opentelemetry-cpp/docs/maintaining-dependencies.md

     generate profiles proto for CI (#552)
 ```

-In this case we could know the current tag is `v.1.3.1`.
+In this case we can see the current tag is `v.1.3.1`.

 ### Upgrade to new tag